 TDEC Rule 0400-45-1-.17(18) provides a fire chief with justification to request improvements in the water system.
-The regulation does not prevent the fire department from using a deficient fire hydrant (for example to fill tanks), but it does prevent the fire department from using a deficient fire hydrant with the fire apparatus pump engaged, which may result in inadequate fire flows and a poor outcome in firefighting operations (i.e. increased property loss).
+The regulation does not prevent the fire department from using a deficient fire hydrant (e.g., to fill tanks), but it does prevent the fire department from using a deficient fire hydrant with the fire apparatus pump engaged, which may result in inadequate fire flows and a poor outcome in firefighting operations (i.e., increased property loss).
 Once the fire department has identified at-risk areas with deficient water supplies for firefighting, the fire department should request of the water department, and any other departments, agencies, or entities that would be involved in decision-making and funding, a plan to upgrade the water system to provide adequate water for the protection of life and property.
-An inadequate water supply for fire protection makes it difficult for a community to get a good ISO rating for affordable property insurance rates.
+An inadequate water supply for fire protection makes it difficult for a community to get a good ISO rating for lower property insurance rates.

 The TDEC regulation provides fire departments with a way to identify hydrants with deficient fire flows so that the fire department does not use the deficient fire hydrant if another hydrant with adequate fire flows is within a usable distance of the fire.
 The regulation requires that deficient fire hydrants be marked with a red top to denote that the fire hydrant flows less than 500 gallons per minute, thus identifying the hydrant as a deficient fire hydrant for responding firefighters.